oberonamsterdam/create-react-stack/dev.md

 # Development enviroment
+TODO write env setup

-Some 'oh right I forgot' points for development.
+Some 'oh right I forgot' points for development:
 * when using the store, import from './createStore' not from store.js